THE KING AND I (Theatrical Release USA 1956)

 The King and I

-is good, a worthy watch despite its age.
+is a good and worthy watch despite its age.
 While it’s not the best of Rodger and Hammerstein musicals, it holds its own with Yul Brenner and Deborah Kerr perfectly cast to meet each other on equal footing.
 The script is very well written.
 The movie kindly looks at the difficulty of moving from old traditions into new modes of thinking and solving problems.
 The film skillfully weaves in several back stories that increase the depth of the primary story.
 There is a charming rendition of Uncle Tom’s Cabin as interpreted by Siamese dancers that is absolutely worth seeing.
 The movie has an unexpected resolution that highlights the fact that sometimes it takes generations of time to make necessary changes, but that education and good teachers are the key to making that happen.

 Film Poster Courtesy of Wikipedia